-This course begins with detailed coverage of machine shop safety.
-Subsequently, students will develop the necessary entry-level skills to safely and accurately operate manual lathes, manual mills, CNC mills and CNC lathes.
-Additional industrial equipment - such as a drill press, horizontal saw, pedestal grinder and inspection tools - will also be used.
-This course will focus on measurement, materials and engineering requirements with an emphasis on preparing the student for a manufacturing environment.
-Blueprint reading and basic right-angle trigonometry will be introduced.
-Seven credit hours.
+This introductory course develops the necessary entry-level skills to safely and accurately operate manual lathes and mills. this course will focus on measurement, materials, and engineering requirements with an emphasis on preparing the student for the manufacturing environment.
+Additionally, Blueprint Reading and Basic Right-Angle Trigonometry will be introduced.
+Students will be provided with exposure to the Tool/Setup/Selection, Fixture Installation, and WPC assigning.
+Six credit hours.